 Non-trained model.

-New model/
+New model

 Case 1) can be illustrated by the ResNet50 model which is available from both PyTorch and TensorFlow/Keras frameworks.

 Case 2) can be illustrated with the EDSR model, where the model authors proposed a PyTorch implementation of their model which is available from a GitHub repository.